niteraven7/StrivvenMediaHiringProject/README.md

 # Project Steps
 1. Clone this project using Git.
-2. Follow instructions in [Part 1](#part-1) and include final results in the Part 1 folder.
+2. Follow instructions in [Part 1](#part-1) and include final results in the [Part1-SQL folder](https://github.com/StrivvenMedia/HiringProject/tree/master/Part1-SQL).
-3. Follow instructions in [Part 2]($part-2) and include the final results in the Part 2 folder.
+3. Follow instructions in [Part 2]($part-2) and include the final results in the [Part2-App folder](https://github.com/StrivvenMedia/HiringProject/tree/master/Part2-App).
 4. When you are finished, do a Pull Request on the project for us to review.
 Be sure to include any information we might need in the Pull Request.

 # Part 1
 The first part of the project is to test your SQL skills.
-All the links you will need are provided below and all files are in the [Part1-SQL Folder]().
+All the links you will need are provided below and all files are in the [Part1-SQL Folder](https://github.com/StrivvenMedia/HiringProject/tree/master/Part1-SQL).

 We have provided you with a [database backup]() which you will need to restore into [MSSQL 2017](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) instance.
 You will also probably want to install the Microsoft Management Studio application.
 This will allow you to run and test the SQL in an IDE like environment.

-There is a file [`questions.sql`]() that you will need to open and fill out.
+There is a file [`questions.sql`](https://github.com/StrivvenMedia/HiringProject/blob/master/Part1-SQL/questions.sql) that you will need to open and fill out.
 It contains questions that need to be answered, using the database backup provided.
 For example something like, please write a query that gets all the users with no email ordered by their first names descending.

 # Part 2
 The next part involves creating a PHP application using the technologies and data links below.

 The application needs to include the following.
 1. Create a functioning login page, and logout feature. (please provide username and password in the PULL REQUEST)